mrsharp-milken/cs50-workspace/README.md

 9. Test if you can run your code!
     * Open terminal by clicking (on the menu bar on top of your screen) Terminal >> New Terminal
     * Use `cd python-test` to move into the python-test folder
     * Then `python3 hello-world.py` to run the python file.
+On Windows, it might be `python hello-world.py`

 ### It should look like this when you're done: